-- The TNC automatically positions the tool to the set-up clearance before a cycle. - Each level of infeed depth is milled without interruptions since the cutter traverses around islands instead of over them. - The radius of "inside corners" can be programmed-the tool keeps moving to prevent surface blemishes at inside corners (this applies to the outermost pass in the Rough-out and Side Finishing cycles). - The contour is approached in a tangential arc for side finishing. - For floor finishing, the tool again approaches the workpiece on a tangential arc (for spindle axis Z, for example, the arc may be in the Z/X plane). - The contour is machined throughout in either climb or up-cut milling.
+- The TNC automatically positions the tool to the set-up clearance before each cycle-position the tool to a safe position before the cycle call. - Each level of infeed depth is milled without interruptions since the cutter traverses around islands instead of over them. - The radius of "inside corners" can be programmed-the tool keeps moving to prevent surface blemishes at inside corners (this applies to the outermost pass in the Rough-out and Side Finishing cycles). - The contour is approached in a tangential arc for side finishing. - For floor finishing, the tool again approaches the workpiece on a tangential arc (for spindle axis Z, for example, the arc may be in the Z/X plane). - The contour is machined throughout in either climb or up-cut milling.